neohjiayi04/MAL2017_CW2/README.md

 ### Similar endpoints for Users, Features, Trail_Features

 ## Testing
-Use Swagger UI to test all endpoints interactively.
+Use Swagger UI at `http://localhost:5000/ui` to test all endpoints interactively.

 ## Report
 Full documentation available in the assessment report PDF.